UX Audit of the Mobile App – Proven Way to Solve Usability Problems

 What is a UX audit of the mobile app?

-It’s the analysis of the mobile app from the UX perspective.
+The UX audit, sometimes called a usability audit, is an analysis of the mobile app from the UX perspective.
 In such a report, the focus is on usability.
-One of the goals is to verify compliance with UX design good practices.
+One goal is to verify compliance with UX design good practices.
 Audits also concentrate on the emotions that users feel when interacting with the app.
-It all allows us to determine why this product doesn’t get you closer to achieving your goals.
+This allows us to determine why this product doesn’t get you closer to achieving your goals.

 UX report gives you answers to basic questions regarding your app: